SarahGathoni/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-A function that adds 2 numbers
+function that compares two strings